JordanConallLuthaisWright/Predicting-Property-Engagement-Data-Analysis/README.md

 # Predicting-Property-Engagement-Data-Analysis and Modeling
-This project involved data cleaning, feature engineering, and predictive modeling to analyze property interactions.
-Tasks included handling corrupt JSON data, merging datasets, exploratory data analysis (EDA), and implementing logistic regression, random forests, and linear regression for prediction.
+***This project involved data cleaning, feature engineering, and predictive modeling to analyze property interactions.
+Tasks included handling corrupt JSON data, merging datasets, exploratory data analysis (EDA), and implementing logistic regression, random forests, and linear regression for prediction.***

+---

 ## Project Aim
 This project analyzes **property interactions** using **data cleaning, feature engineering, exploratory data analysis (EDA), and predictive modeling**.
 The goal is to predict the number of interactions a property will receive **within 3 and 7 days** of activation.